Digital-Media/mongoshop/EXERCISES.md

 ## hyp3ue7_t2

-### Working with the sample.supplies.sales data set
+### Working with Aggregation Pipeline and the sample.supplies.sales data set

 - Connect to MongoDB Atlas
 - Go to Aggregation Tab